RHS Chelsea Flower Show 2025 - Room to Breathe Hospital Garden for the TSA

 The aim is to create a space, an oasis of calm, where caregivers can escape during the stresses of hospital treatments, recharge, and be ready to face the challenges again – a 'Room to Breathe'.

 The cocoon-like feature chair cradles caregivers, offering a sense of security.
-Splashes of burgundy amidst a white and green planting scheme symbolise resilience through adversity, with white serving as the guiding light through darker times.
-The soothing water feature nurtures a sense of calm and serenity, while the angled pergola evokes a sense of disorientation and a need for realignment.
+A calming backdrop of textured green, complemented by whites that illuminate the space, and highlights of burgundy foliage add depth.
+The soothing water feature nurtures a sense of calm and serenity, while the angled pergola makes the space feel much larger.

 This garden is incredibly close to my heart, created in honour of the Tuberous Sclerosis Association (TSA).

-It’s self-funded with the aim to raise awareness for the TSA, highlighting the vital work the charity does in supporting families affected by Tuberous Sclerosis (TSC).
+The aim for the Show was to raise awareness for the TSA, highlighting the vital work the charity does in supporting families affected by Tuberous Sclerosis (TSC).

 I am proud to be collaborating on this project with Catherine Gibbon of Botanique Gardens.